 The moral of this story?
 Keep going, even if doing art seems confusing and unlearnable at first.
 One day you’ll realise you can pretty much mix any colour you want.
 It’s amazing how easy something becomes when we eventually acquire the skill!

 At this time, we were living in a pleasant coastal town an hour north of Wellington, New Zealand’s capital city.
 The district was a haven for artists, potters and sculptors.
 These were accomplished professionals who were generous, supportive and sharing of their knowledge and experience with this newbe.
 Before long my work was being accepted by the New Zealand Academy of Fine Arts and by commercial galleries.

 Early in the 1980s I spent a weekend with long time sculptor friend, Carol Johns.
 She offered me a piece of clay and urged me to ‘have a go’.
 I was shocked at how both easy and difficult it was.
 Clearly, I needed training.
 I bought books on anatomy for artists, which were helpful but bored me witless.
 So I looked around for a class and over the next four years, drove an hour each way for weekly life drawing at Wellington High School’s evening Community Institute.
 I was hooked!

 Soon, established artists in my area welcomed me into their life drawing group, expanding my horizons yet again.
 During this time I branched out from watercolour and drawing to produce a solo exhibition of porcelain sculptures and a couple of bronzes.

 If you’re a professional and have keen, budding artists in your area, do welcome them into your inner circles.
 They usually deserve it!

 My first attempt at sculpture!

-With Life Drawing classes improvement was rapid.
+With Life Drawing classes improvement in my sculptures was rapid.

 Creating The Children of Gaia further honed my art and at last I was following the impulse that began when Miss Castle shared her love of illustrated books.